Higher education in Sweden

 Levels and credits

 As of July 1, 2007, a new structure of higher education was introduced in Sweden.
-The new structure consists of three levels of higher education (basic level, advanced level and graduate level).
-Each level requires and is based on completion of a programme at the previous level.
+The new structure consists of three levels of higher education (basic level, advanced level and doctoral level).
+Each level requires studies at the previous level.

 Another change was the introduction of a new system of credits.
 In the new system one year of full-time study for 40 weeks correspond to 60 higher education credits.
 The number of higher education credits awarded for each course will be determined on the basis of the work normally required to attain the course objectives.
 The objectives of every course describe the expected learning outcomes for the students.